Engineering an Exact Pseudo-Boolean Model Counter: Appendix

 In the main paper, we showed the number of benchmarks completed by each counter.
 We show the number of unique benchmarks completed by each counter, along with the complete results in Table~\ref{app:tab:benchmark-overall-unique}.

+In the main paper, we showed the scatter plot of auction benchmark setting runtimes between bottom-up and dynamic compilation.
+We show the scatter plot of all three benchmark setting runtimes between the bottom-up and dynamic compilation approaches in Figure~\ref{app:fig:individual-scatter-plot-bu-dyn}.

-In the main paper, we mentioned that {\pbcount} outperforms state of the art propositional model counter {\gpmc} while using minimal preprocessing techniques relative to {\gpmc}'s advanced preprocessing techniques.
-We show the number of benchmarks completed by both {\pbcount} (dynamic compilation) and {\gpmc} with and without preprocessing in Table~\ref{app:tab:preprocessing-ablation} with 1800 seconds timeout.
+In the main paper, we mentioned that {\pbcount} outperforms state-of-the-art propositional model counter {\gpmc} while using minimal preprocessing techniques relative to {\gpmc}'s advanced preprocessing techniques.
+We show the number of benchmarks completed by both {\pbcount} (dynamic compilation) and {\gpmc} with and without preprocessing in Table~\ref{app:tab:preprocessing-ablation} with 3600 seconds timeout.
 We were not able to completely turn off preprocessing and simplification in {\gpmc}, we only turned it off using the preprocessing parameter flags exposed to users by {\gpmc}.

-Without preprocessing, {\pbcount} completed 2 fewer benchmark instances in total while {\gpmc} showed a significant performance drop by completing 48 fewer instances.
+Without preprocessing, {\pbcount} completed 3 fewer benchmark instances in total while {\gpmc} showed a significant performance drop by completing 47 fewer instances.
 We further highlight the performance impact of preprocessing to {\pbcount} and {\gpmc} by showing the runtime statistics in Table~\ref{app:tab:preprocessing-ablation-runtime}.

 Additionally, we conducted experiments to further analyze the performance of top-down and bottom-up compilation approaches.
 In particular, we modified the auction benchmarks in two ways (a) for each PB constraint we set the term coefficient to $\pm a$ where $a$ is randomly generated, and (b) for each PB constraint we set the term coefficient to one of three randomly generated value independently ($\pm a, \pm b$ or $\pm c$).
 We show the results in Table~\ref{app:tab:coeff-modification-auction-result}.